danielsenhwong/sacklerinsight_wp/README.md

 ## Notes
 GitHub repository uses the GitHub WordPress .gitignore file, so among other files, wp_config.php is not tracked.
 This is for security reasons, as this file contains the database settings, password, and site-specific security keys.
 This file will need to be re-generated when deployed.

+Sackler InSight WP theme is located in wp-content/themes/sacklerinsight/.